imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 ### Forced crop strategy - (c-force)

 In a forced crop strategy, the output video's dimension (height and width) is exactly the same as requested, no cropping takes place, but the aspect ratio is not preserved.
-It forcefully squeezes the original video to get it to fit completely within the output dimensions.
+It forcefully squeezes the original video to get it to fit completely within the output dimensions.&#x20;

 URL - [https://ik.imagekit.io/demo/sample-video.mp4?tr=w-200,h-200,c-force](https://ik.imagekit.io/demo/sample-video.mp4?tr=w-200,h-200,c-force)\
 \